rueberger/brio/README.md

 ## Interactive tutorial

-Learn how to use brio by following an example. iPython notebook [here](https://github.com/rueberger/brio/blob/master/examples/SAILnet.ipynb)
+Learn how to use brio by following an example. iPython notebook [here](https://github.com/rueberger/brio/blob/master/examples/SAILnet.ipynb).

+Can be viewed directly on github at the expense of the cool interactive bits.
+Best viewed in a local notebook session.

 ## Disclaimer
 brio is very much a work in progress.
 Don't hesitate to contact me with any bugs or questions